osu-cass/working-waterfonts-api/docs/source/dev/development.rst

 **vagrant-berkshelf and vagrant-omnibus**

-These plugins are used to configure the Vagrant machine.
+These plugins are used to condocker-composeure the Vagrant machine.
 To install these plugins, you'll need to use Vagrant's plugin manager::

     vagrant plugin install vagrant-berkshelf